 Q. What is the maximum weight limit for the Wave eBike?

 A. The weight limit depends on the model of your eBike and is obviously different for our tandem model, which accommodates two people.
 We tested the Wave 2.0 eBike with riders up to 270 pounds with no problems.
-Maximum recommended weight for the Lady Wave and Folding Wave eBike is 300 pounds.
+Maximum recommended weight for the Tidal Wave and Folding Wave eBike is 300 pounds.
 Obviously, the heavier you are, the less range you’ll get out of a single charge from your Wave eBike’s electric motor, but we think you’ll be pleased with the product regardless.

 Q. What are the minimum & maximum rider heights?